Thank you for visiting our website. It is designed to provide all the information you will need about our school in an easy to access way.

 Travel to school

 A bus service operates each morning and afternoon between Clotherholme Road and Church Lane.
-This is run independently of the school and is a service bus for which there is a charge.
+This is run independently of the school and is a public service bus for which there is a charge.

 Church Lane can become extremely congested with traffic.
 Wherever possible, parents should bring children to school on foot.
 Please help us to keep your children safe and respect the parking restrictions on the road and keep the bus bay clear.
 The school car park should not be used to drop off or collect children, however permission can be arranged for parents and pupils who have a disability or where special circumstances apply.
 Please contact the school for more information.